kietngwork/imdb-big-data-analytics-ml/README.md

 <img width="6000" height="3375" alt="schema" src="https://github.com/user-attachments/assets/86f54802-9e97-4923-8521-0aae6c881b72" />

 Prior to beginning the analysis, a variety of checks were conducted for quality control and familiarization with the datasets.
-The SQL queries utilized to load the data and perform initial quality checks can be found [here](https://github.com/kietngwork/imdb-big-data-analytics-ml/blob/main/SQL%20queries/data_loading_and_preprocessing.sql)
+The SQL queries utilized to load the data and perform initial quality checks can be found [here](https://github.com/kietngwork/imdb-big-data-analytics-ml/blob/main/SQL%20queries/data_loading_and_preprocessing.sql).

+A detailed description of the data sources, tables, and key fields is provided [here](https://github.com/kietngwork/imdb-big-data-analytics-ml/blob/main/data/data_description.txt).

 ---
 ## Executive Summary